finnish-easylist-addition/finnish-easylist-addition/CONTRIBUTING.md

 At least:

 * Ads
 * Native ads on news sites.
-It means advertisements that are spoofed to look like an article in your feed. ([example](https://images2.imgbox.com/8d/49/NYUEjxKo_o.png))
+They are advertisements that are spoofed to look like an article in your feed. ([example](https://images2.imgbox.com/8d/49/NYUEjxKo_o.png))

 ## What should be unblocked?